Learning color space adaptation from synthetic to real images of cirrus clouds: EXPERIMENTS

-We show some segmentation results in Fig.~\ref{fig:seg_results}.
-The interactive segmentation methods (Fig.~\ref{fig:seg_results}b and \ref{fig:seg_results}c) are often tedious and time-consuming to yield a reasonable annotation result.
-The segmentation results by using the original synthetic images for training have obvious artifacts (Fig.~\ref{fig:seg_results}d).
-On the other hand, using the adapted synthetic images for training significant improves the segmentation accuracy (Fig.~\ref{fig:seg_results}e), whose results are visually quite similar with that of using manual labelled images for training (Fig.~\ref{fig:seg_results}f) and the ground truth (Fig.~\ref{fig:seg_results}g).
-Finally, we are able to do some further applications based on the segmentation results.
+\paragraph{\textbf{Cirrus Segmentation.}}We present the method mainly for the image segmentation of cirrus clouds.
+Fig.~\ref{fig:seg_results} compares some segmentation results of different methods.
+The interactive segmentation methods (Fig.~\ref{fig:seg_results}-(b) and \ref{fig:seg_results}-(c)) are often tedious and time-consuming to yield a reasonable annotation result.
+The segmentation results using the original synthetic images for training have obvious artifacts (Fig.~\ref{fig:seg_results}-(d)).
+On the other hand, using the adapted synthetic images for training significantly improves the segmentation accuracy (Fig.~\ref{fig:seg_results}-(e)), whose results are visually quite similar with that of using manually labeled images for training (Fig.~\ref{fig:seg_results}-(f)) and the ground truth (Fig.~\ref{fig:seg_results}-(g)).
+Finally, we can make some further applications based on the segmentation results.